shuya-tamaru/GltfAttributesUserTextExporter/README.md

 ## :record_button: Usage

-1. Install the plugin from food4Rhino.
-2. Open Rhinoceros and load your model.
+1. Open Rhinoceros and load your model.
-3. In Rhinoceros, enter the command `GltfAttributesExport`.
+2. In Rhinoceros, enter the command `GltfAttributesExport`.
-4. Your model will be exported in gltf/glb format with all user text attributes included.
+3. Your model will be exported in gltf/glb format with all user text attributes included.

 ## 🎦 Viewing Exported Models
 You can check the exported models using the following viewers: